nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/template.md

 # Directory For Templates And Layouts

-Templates and layouts files are supposed to be placed to the directories below.
+Templates and layouts files are supposed located to the directories below.

 Template files
 : `template/`